 Section 7.
-INITIATIVE, REFERENDUM AND RECALL: Ordinances may be initiated, or the referendum exercised on ordinances passed by the Council, under and in accordance with the constitution and general laws of the state, and any elective officer may be recalled from office under and in pursuance of the provisions of the constitution and general laws; provided, however, that in no case shall candidates be elected to fill the place or places of any officer sought to be recalled, but in case of such recall such office shall be deemed vacant and shall be filled by appointment like other vacancies in elective offices; provided, further, that should a majority, or more, of the Council be recalled, the City Clerk shall call a special election to fill such vacancies, which shall be held within sixty days of the existence thereof.
-Petitions for exercising the initiative, referendum, or recall, shall not be circulated, but shall be deposited for signatures in not less than three public places in the city to be designated by the Council.
-Notice of the deposit thereof shall be given by publication three or more times in one or more newspapers published and circulated in said city.
+INITIATIVE, REFERENDUM AND RECALL: Ordinances may be initiated or the referendum exercised on ordinances passed by the Council under and in accordance with the constitution and general laws of the State, and any elective officer may be recalled from office under and in pursuance of the provisions of the constitution and general laws; provided, however, that in no case shall candidates be elected to fill the place or places of any officer sought to be recalled, but in case of such recall such office shall be deemed vacant and shall be filled by appointment like other vacancies in elective offices; provided, further, that should a majority or more of the Council be recalled, the City Clerk shall call a special election to fill such vacancies which shall be held within sixty days of the existence thereof.
+Petitions for exercising the initiative, referendum, or recall, shall not be circulated but shall be deposited for signatures in not less than three public places in the City to be designated by the Council.
+Notice of the deposit thereof shall be given by publication three or more times in one or more newspapers published and circulated in said City.
 The Council shall provide by ordinance the detailed procedure for carrying out the provisions of this section.

 Section 8.
 ELECTIVE OFFICERS: Elective officers of the City of Monterey shall be a Mayor and four Councilmen.
-(As amended 1953)

-Section 9.
-ELIGIBILITY OF ELECTIVE OFFICERS: No person shall be eligible for election to, or hold, any elective office of said city, unless he shall have been a resident and elector thereof for at least three years next preceding his election thereto, or his appointment to fill a vacancy therein.
+(Amended 1953) Section 9.
+ELIGIBILITY OF ELECTIVE OFFICERS: No person shall be eligible for election to, or hold, any elective office of said City unless he shall have been a resident and elector thereof for at least three years next preceding his election thereto, or his appointment to fill a vacancy therein.

 Section 10.
-THE MAYOR: A Mayor shall be elected at each general municipal election and shall hold office for the term of two years from and after the Tuesday next succeeding the day of such election, and until his successor is elected and qualified, commencing with the first general municipal election held under the provisions of this charter.
-The Mayor shall receive no compensation and shall be ineligible to hold any other office or employment with the city, except as a member of any board, commission, or committee, thereto of which he is constituted such member by general law.
+THE MAYOR: A Mayor shall be elected at each general municipal election and shall hold office for the term of two years from and after the Tuesday next succeeding the day of such election and until his successor is elected and qualified commencing with the first general municipal election held under the provisions of this Charter.
+The Mayor shall receive no compensation and shall be ineligible to hold any other office or employment with the City except as a member of any board, commission, or committee thereto of which he is constituted such member by general law.

-The Mayor shall be the executive head of the city.
-In case of riot, insurrection, or extraordinary emergency, he shall assume general control of the city government and all of its branches, and be responsible for the suppression of disorders and the restoration of normal conditions.
-In the name and on behalf of the city he shall sign all legal instruments and documents to which the city is a party, except where otherwise provided herein or by general law.
-He shall represent the city in all ceremonial functions of a patriotic or social character when it appears to him desirable that the city be officially represented thereat, and shall, consistent with the previsions hereof, possess such other powers and perform such other duties, as may be prescribed by this charter, by law, by ordinance, or by resolution of the Council.
+The Mayor shall be the chief legislative officer of the City.
+He shall represent the City in all ceremonial functions of a patriotic or social character when it appears to him desirable that the City be officially represented thereat and shall, consistent with the provisions hereof, possess such other powers and perform such other duties as may be prescribed by this Charter, by law, by ordinance, or by resolution of the Council.

-During the temporary absence of disability of the Mayor, the Council shall choose one of its members to act as Mayor pro-tempore who shall, during such absence or disability only, exercise the powers and perform the duties of the Mayor.
-In case of a vacancy in the office of Mayor, a Mayor pro-tempore, chosen as aforesaid, shall act as such Mayor until the vacancy in said office is filled as provided in this charter.
-(As amended May 1967)
+The Council shall, from one of its members, elect a Mayor pro tempore who shall, during the absence or disability of the Mayor, exercise the powers and perform the duties of said office.
+In case of a vacancy in the office of the Mayor, the Mayor pro tempore shall act as Mayor until the vacancy in said office is filled as provided in this Charter.
+The Council shall determine the length of office of the Mayor pro tempore and may, without cause or notice, remove the Mayor pro tempore from office by the affirmative vote of three of its members.
+(Amended 1971)